Martin Lisius: StormStock

-TESSA
+TESSA and Public Safety

 Lisius founded the Texas Severe Storms Association (TESSA), a 501(c)3 non-profit, in 1993 to bring meteorologists and storm chasers together and help disseminate their information to the public.
+The concept of TESSA was developed by both Lisius and National Weather Service meteorologist Alan Moller who believed a private sector educational entity was needed.
 TESSA hosts the National Storm Conference where presentations about severe weather are presented by experts.
+In the 1990's, Moller asked Lisius to produce a storm spotter training video titled, "StormWatch."
+The project was a joint effort between TESSA, the National Weather Service and the Meadows Foundation in Dallas, Texas.
+The video was distributed to Weather Service offices nationwide to train local spotter groups.

 As TESSA chairman, Lisius co-developed the DFW Tornado Scenario with National Weather Service Ft.
 Worth meteorologists Alan Moller, Gary Woodall, and Bill Bunting in 2000.
-Later, North Central Texas Council of Governments analyst Scott Rae created detailed versions of the scenario titled, Tornado Damage Risk Assessment.
+Later, North Central Texas Council of Governments (NCTCOG) analyst Scott Rae created detailed versions of the scenario titled, Tornado Damage Risk Assessment.
 Their objective was to create scientific scenarios in which major tornadoes tracked through the Dallas-Ft.
 Worth Metroplex in order to be better prepared for those potentially catastrophic events.

+On March 7, 2026, TESSA hosted its National Storm Conference at the University of Texas at Arlington (UTA).
+The UTA Office of Emergency Management co-hosted the event.
+Lisius delivered a presentation titled, "Guardians of The Universe" which revisited the DFW Tornado Scenario created in tandem with NCTCOG's Scott Rae.

 Lisius published a book in 2014 titled, "The Ultimate Severe Weather Safety Guide."
 In the book, he states his purpose for writing it is to share what he has learned as a storm chaser to help others stay safe when severe weather threatens.
 Chapters include safety tips for tornadoes, lightning, hurricanes and flash flooding.
+Regarding the book, Lisius said, "I figured out long ago that tornadoes, hurricanes, blizzards and other storms are very survivable if these rules are followed.
+I wanted desperately to help other people, so I wrote this book with my guidelines.
+But, the book by itself cannot save lives.
+People who read it actually have to adhere to the rules."

 In an attempt to demonstrate the danger of flying debris in a tornado, Lisius took some common household objects to the Debris Impact Facility at Texas Tech University in Lubbock to be launched by their pneumatic cannon in 2019.
 One object, a small handheld camera, became the fastest projectile to be tested at the facility reaching a speed of 264 mph.